Domestic Violence Charges Your Defense Starts Here

 The Consequences Go Beyond Jail Time

-A domestic violence conviction can impact nearly every aspect of a person’s life, even when the offense is classified as a misdemeanor.
-Courts often issue protective orders that prevent the accused from returning home or contacting the alleged victim, and child custody or visitation rights may be restricted or revoked.
+A domestic violence conviction can affect nearly every aspect of your life, even when the offense is a misdemeanor.
+Courts often issue protective orders that prevent the accused from returning home or contacting the alleged victim, and child custody or visitation rights may be restricted or taken away.

-A conviction can also affect employment opportunities, as many employers disqualify applicants with violence-related records.
-Federal law prohibits individuals convicted of domestic violence from possessing firearms, and non-citizens may face immigration consequences such as removal or inadmissibility.
-A Houston domestic violence attorney can help fight the charges while working to reduce these long-term, life-altering consequences.
+A conviction can impact employment opportunities, as many employers disqualify applicants with violence-related records.
+Federal law prohibits people convicted of domestic violence from possessing firearms, and non-citizens may face immigration consequences, including removal or inadmissibility.
+A domestic violence attorney in Houston can help fight the charges while working to reduce these long-term, life-changing consequences.

 • He got my son off a murder charge.